• Home

 GCM: GCM up to 9 tonne

-Examples: Furniture truck, council bus, smaller concrete agitator truck, small flatbed truck
+Examples: Furniture truck, council bus, smaller concrete agitator truck, small flatbed truck.
+Understanding the gvm weight meaning is essential when considering what is gvm on a truck.

 HR (Heavy Rigid)